E3SM-Project/e3sm_to_cmip/README.md

 ## Installation

-There are two ways to install the e3sm_to_cmip package, either use the pre-build conda version which will bring all the dependencies with it, or install the dependencies yourself and use the source code.
+There are two ways to install the e3sm_to_cmip package.
+Either use (1) the pre-built conda package through `conda-forge`, which will bring all the dependencies with it, or (2) setup the local development environment to install dependencies and use the source code directly.

-### <ins>conda</ins>
+### <ins>(1) Conda</ins>

-You can install the `e3sm_to_cmip` conda package directly from the `e3sm` channel:
+You can install the `e3sm_to_cmip` conda package directly from the `conda-forge` channel:
 ```
 conda create -n e2c -c conda-forge e3sm_to_cmip
 ```